megaphone image

 Merit Money

 Merit scholarships, often administered by the admissions office rather than the financial aid one, are also a product of a school trying to sculpt its incoming class.
-In most cases merit scholarships aren't based on a student's finances, so schools have even more flexibility to distribute those dollars to entice certain students to enroll.
+In most cases merit scholarships aren’t based on a student’s finances at all, so schools have even more flexibility to distribute those dollars to entice certain students to enroll.

 Focus on the Feasible